zadirion/Unreal.nvim/README.md

 `:UnrealGen` will always ask you which target to generate compile_commands.json for.
 Just input the number corresponding to the desired configuration, and it will generate the json right next to the uproject

 This should cause your LSP to start recognizing the Unreal types, including the ones from .generated.h files.

+**Bonus**
+The plugin includes a sample `sample_nvim_init.lua` that contains a sample one file configuration for nvim.
+It's been tested and known to work with `Unreal.nvim`.
+Just drop it in `%localappdata%/nvim` and rename it to init.lua.
+Take a look inside to familiarize yourself with the key bindings.
+Don't forget to `PackerSync` to pull all the plugins.

 **Commands**
 - `:UnrealGenWithEngine` generates the compile_commands.json and the compiler rsp files for the engine source code, so your LSP can properly parse the source code